-Pavilion.
+The Pavilion.
 The sports Pavilion was built with local support and a National Lottery grant.
-The main room is available for bookings; please contact the Mrs. E. Long Tel: 553231
+The main room is available for bookings; please contact Carol Turner Tel: 553396

 MUGA: A Multi Use Games Area Surface was laid by EDDC in 2009.
 Final plans for the development of the area are to be agreed between the Playing Fields Committee, the Reece Strawbridge Centre and the Council.
 Some funding has been promised by the Colyton Carnival Committee and other funds are being sought from EDDC (S106 funds).

 Tennis Courts: Two courts are available to hire by the hour.
-Keys held at the Spar shop, Market Place.
+Keys held at the Premier shop, Market Place.

-The youth centre located on the ground floor also has a music room, a computer room, an open plan kitchen and a large activities hall.
+The youth centre is located on the ground floor, also has a music room, a computer room, an open plan kitchen and a large activities hall.

-The centre will open in phases between April and July 2010.
-Rooms will available for hire with kitchen and lavatory facilities.
+Rooms are available for hire with kitchen and lavatory facilities.
 To enquire about donations, facilities and bookings click the email address below:-

 Road Green: A playground for younger children.

 Colyford Common Nature Reserve: In 2002 East Devon District Council opened a brand new Local Nature Reserve at Colyford Common.
 EDDC purchased 27 acres of tidal marsh and together with 6 acres of similar land owned by the Burgesses of Colyford (leased to EDDC) now forms this 33 acre nature reserve.
-The site is managed by EDDC Countryside Service see
+See: https://avdcs.wordpress.com/